PaulSchiretz/pgl-backup/README.md

 *   **Backup Modes**:
     *   **Incremental (default)**: Maintains a single "current" backup directory that is efficiently updated.
 At a configurable interval (e.g., daily), the "current" backup is rolled over into a timestamped archive.
 This is ideal for frequent, low-overhead backups.
     *   **Snapshot**: Each backup run creates a new, unique, timestamped directory.
 This is useful for creating distinct, point-in-time copies.
-*   **Flexible Retention Policy**: Automatically cleans up outdated backups by keeping a configurable number of hourly, daily, weekly, and monthly archives.
+*   **Flexible Retention Policy**: Automatically cleans up outdated backups by keeping a configurable number of hourly, daily, weekly, monthly, and yearly archives.
 This gives you a fine-grained history without filling up your disk.
-*   **Intelligent Rollover (Incremental Mode)**: The backup interval can be set to `auto` (the default) to automatically align with your retention policy.
-If you keep hourly backups, it will roll over hourly.
+*   **Intelligent Archiving (Incremental Mode)**: The archive interval can be set to `auto` (the default) to automatically align with your retention policy.
+If you keep hourly backups, it will archive hourly.
 This prevents configuration mismatches and ensures your retention slots are filled efficiently.
 *   **Concurrency Safe**: A robust file-locking mechanism prevents multiple backup instances from running against the same target directory simultaneously, protecting data integrity.
 *   **Pre- and Post-Backup Hooks**: Execute custom shell commands before the sync begins or after it completes, perfect for tasks like dumping a database or sending a notification.
 *   **Adjustable Configuration**: Configure backups using a simple `pgl-backup.config.json` JSON file, and override any setting with command-line flags for one-off tasks.